OR WAIT 15 SECS

 Tapiero added, “We applaud WMA's commitment to developing innovative approaches to stemming the MDR-TB global burden.
 Given adequate healthcare infrastructure and adherence to proper medication regimens, MDR-TB is not only treatable, but indeed curable.
 This online training course is an important addition to the already existing tools and activities of a larger partnership of 16 public and private organizations worldwide dedicated to fighting MDR-TB.”

 With underwriting from Lilly, the WMA over the past year has already developed an online training course for physicians to more effectively diagnose, prevent and treat multi-drug resistant tuberculosis.
 Clinical guidelines were developed and harmonized with evidence-based material sourced from the WHO, the International Council of Nurses and the International Hospital Federation.
-The course was tested among physicians in
+The course was tested among physicians in South Africa.
+The Norwegian Medical Association has adapted the material to a Web-based format and will be providing CME credits to those following the course.
+The German Medical Association assisted on providing managerial support in the conception of the project.

 The online course will be expanded to develop a TB refresher course and a training course on MDR-TB training.
 Training champions in MDR-TB treatment will be created in South Africa, India and China.